CadQuery/cadquery/doc/quickstart.rst

     show_object(result)

-After clicking the Redner button to re-execute the model, you should see something like this:
+After clicking the Render button to re-execute the model, you should see something like this:

         ..  image:: _static/quickstart/004.png